 Those are just a few of the differences between domestic and international probate, to emphasize how important it is to engage local counsel to assist you, and to ensure that you have a legal translation service that is “on the ready” to help you at any time.

 When it comes to the need for legal translation services for international probate matters, we invite you to contact us at All Language Alliance, Inc. for the reliable service you need to get accurate, professional certified legal translations for court.
-We provide legal translation services from English to any foreign language, including Arabic, Portuguese, Spanish, German, French, Persian, Swedish, Dutch, Hebrew, Russian, Traditional Chinese, Mongolian, Norwegian, Korean, Simplified Chinese, and certified translation of Apostille records from any foreign language to English.
+We provide legal translation services from English to any foreign language, including Arabic, Portuguese, Spanish, Moldovan, Armenian, German, French, Persian, Swedish, Dutch, Hebrew, Russian, Polish, Czech, Hungarian, Thai, Traditional Chinese, Mongolian, Norwegian, Romanian, Korean, Simplified Chinese, and certified translation of Apostille records from any foreign language to English.
 We deliver certified document translation services to be used as documentary evidence in probate court.
 Our legal deposition interpreting service supplies deposition interpreters in exotic and common foreign languages for on-site depositions and for Zoom depositions in international probate cases.

 #alllanguagealliance #legaltranslationservices #legaldocumenttranslation #internationalprobate #probatemattertranslation #probatecasetranslation #legaltranslator #certifiedtranslator #probatetranslator #depositiontranslator #depositioninterpreter